iamageo/flutter_samples/README.md

 A simple fruit register app using sqflite.

 Tech stack & Open-source libraries
-- `Material Design`: Refinamento da interface e componentes.
+- `Material Design`: Refinement of the interface and components.
-- `sqflite`: para manipular um banco de dados SQLite.
+- `sqflite`: to manipulate a SQLite database.
-- `async/await`: Ferramenta do Dart para manipulação de processos assíncronos que dispensa o uso do then.
+- `async/await`: Dart tool for handling asynchronous processes that do not require the use of then.
-- `FutureBuilder`: Componente para carregar dados de maneira assíncrona.
+- `FutureBuilder`: Component to load data asynchronously.

 <br><br><br><br><br><br><br><br><br><br><br><br><br>